Nowadays, a massive amount of great free drawing software is available for beginner artists.

-It does have a huge array of tools and is very powerful if you want to do some photo-editing as well.
+It has a huge array of tools and is very powerful if you want to do some photo-editing.

-The interface can be a bit confusing at first, with so many things that you can do.
-But with the number of resources available online you shouldn’t have a problem figuring it out.
+The interface can be confusing at first, with so many things you can do.
+But with the number of resources available online, you shouldn’t have a problem figuring it out.

 It also has some good text tools, pretty versatile in case you need to add text.